-You will find it much easier to work with and obtain information from Social Security, Medicaid/Medi-Cal and other service providers if the person for whom you are caring has completed certain standard legal documents that designate you to act on his or her behalf.
+You will find it much easier to work with and obtain information from Social Security, Medicaid/Medi-Cal, and other service providers if the person for whom you are caring has completed certain standard legal documents that designate you to act on his or her behalf.
 Even if you and your loved one currently have an understanding with certain physicians or care staff, it is still important to take these legal steps.
 In an emergency, you may have to deal with doctors and other professionals outside your regular care network who will not provide medical information to individuals who are not next of kin or who are not legally designated to make decisions on behalf of the patient.
-(See the FCA Fact Sheet, Legal Issues for LGBT Caregivers.)
+(See the FCA fact sheet Legal Issues for LGBT Caregivers.)

 Depending on where you live, your expectations for finding LGBT-affirming care and support may vary widely.
-In cities with visibly large LGBT communities, you may find that older LGBT people have formed their own social and support organizations, and that there are dedicated LGBT medical clinics, assisted-living facilities and retirement communities.
+In cities with visibly large LGBT communities, you may find that older LGBT people have formed their own social and support organizations, and that there are dedicated LGBT medical clinics, assisted-living facilities, and retirement communities.
 In many other cities and towns, senior care providers may not know that they have worked with LGBT aging adults or why a person’s sexual orientation is even relevant.
 (Unfortunately, unless providers receive training on reaching and serving LGBT caregivers and their families, their needs may remain largely invisible.)
 Continue seeking referrals from friends, colleagues, and local and national LGBT organizations until you feel good about working with a provider.

-Experiencing mistreatment or discrimination
+Experiencing Mistreatment or Discrimination

-Homophobia can be expressed in different ways in a care facility, ranging from comments made to your spouse, partner or friend by other patients or staff, to problems with the care that is or should be provided.
+Homophobia can be expressed in different ways in a care facility, ranging from comments made to your spouse, partner, or friend by other patients or staff, to problems with the care that is or should be provided.
 Under the law, all residents have rights and protections.
 The facility must publicly list and provide a copy of these rights to all new residents.
-(Read more about them at: www.medicare.gov/what-medicare-covers/part-a/rights-in-nursing-home.)
+(Read more about them at: https://www.medicare.gov/what-medicare-covers/what-part-a-covers/skilled-nursing-facility-rights.)

 If problems occur, the first step in resolving the issue is to determine whether the mistreatment is the behavior of an individual or part of a larger pattern of behavior within the facility.
 If the harassment is by another resident, possibly a roommate, ask if your loved one can be moved to another room or part of the facility.
-If the problem stems from an individual health worker or aide, talk to the appropriate supervisor or administrator and ask if another staff person can be assigned to assist your partner, spouse or friend.
+If the problem stems from an individual health worker or aide, talk to the appropriate supervisor or administrator and ask if another staff person can be assigned to assist your partner, spouse, or friend.
 If problems persist or if you determine that the homophobia is widespread and can’t be resolved by talking with the facility staff, you should contact your local Ombudsman Program.

 Under federal law, each jurisdiction must maintain an Ombudsman Program that will rapidly verify claims of mistreatment or abuse in licensed care facilities and help to mediate problem resolution.
 Local Ombudsman Programs also should be responsive to caregivers who want to discuss their concerns about care in a licensed facility and assist in determining if a complaint should be filed.
 Contact the Office on Aging or the Area Agency on Aging in the county in which the facility is located to get information about your local Ombudsman Program.
 You can also report a problem directly to the state department (often the State Department of Health) that licenses and/or certifies skilled nursing facilities (sometimes known as nursing homes), residential care facilities, or board and care homes.

-Maintaining a sense of community
+Maintaining a Sense of Community

 Some older LGBT adults report feeling disconnected from or invisible to the larger LGBT community as they age.
 In our youth-focused culture, institutionalized ageism produces these feelings among heterosexual older adults as well.
 As an LGBT caregiver, it can be important to help the person for whom you care stay connected to members of your chosen family and to other LGBT older people.